Safeguarding Policy

 Scope of this policy

 Compliance with this policy is mandatory for all Stewardship staff.
-For the purpose of this policy ‘staff’ is defined as anyone who works for, or is engaged by Stewardship, either in a paid or unpaid, full time or part time capacity.
-This includes directly employed staff, contractors, agency staff consultants, volunteers, interns and equivalents.
+For the purpose of this policy ‘staff’ is defined as anyone who works for, or is engaged by Stewardship, either in a paid or unpaid, full-time or part-time capacity.
+This includes directly employed staff, , , volunteers, interns and equivalents.

-As board members and trustees must act at all times in the best interest of Stewardship and the ultimate communities being served, they are also expected to comply with this policy.
-This expectation is made clear to board members and through the Trustee Handbook.
+Trustee and associates must act, at all times, in the best interests of Stewardship and the ultimate communities being served.
+They are expected to comply with this policy.
+This expectation is made clear to trustees through the Trustee Handbook..

 3. For recipients of Stewardship grants (partners)

-For organisations and full-time Christian Workers to whom Stewardship makes grant payments to, it is expected that they have appropriate safeguarding principles in place aligned to their activities.
-This expectation is made clear in our terms and conditions, and is assessed during our due diligence processing when on-boarding new partners, provision of substantial gifts or when Stewardship are alerted within reasonable measures from public notifications.
+For organisations (partners) and Christian Workers to whom Stewardship makes grant payments, it is expected that they have appropriate safeguarding principles in place aligned to their activities.
+This expectation is made clear in our terms and conditions and is assessed during our due diligence processing when onboarding new partners, making substantial grants, carrying out periodic eligibility partner reviews and when Stewardship is alerted to issues from credible public sources..

-Stewardship commits to taking all reasonable measures to ensure vulnerable groups (including children) impacted by Stewardship’s staff, trustees and grant partners are protected as far as possible from harm, including exploitation, neglect and abuse of all kinds.
+Stewardship commits to taking all reasonable measures to ensure that vulnerable groups (including children) impacted by Stewardship’s staff, trustees, associates and grant partners are protected as far as possible from harm, including exploitation, neglect and abuse of all kinds

 Stewardship commits to: